BNFC/bnfc/docs/user_guide.rst

      - Description
    * - bnfcPyGenCalc/Absyn.py
      - Provides the classes for the abstract syntax.
-   * - bnfcPyGenCalc/LexTokens.py
-     - Provides PLY with the information needed to build the lexer.
    * - bnfcPyGenCalc/ParserDefs.py
-     - Provides PLY with the information needed to build the parser.
+     - Provides Lark with the information needed to build the lexer and parser.
    * - bnfcPyGenCalc/PrettyPrinter.py
      - Provides printing for both the AST and the linearized tree.
    * - genTest.py